djwrisley/HDME/_pages/projects.md

 | Apple | iPhone | photos app, export to iCloud, select image and export (include title and location issues) |
 | | | |

+### Things to consider when collecting data in HDME

+- Avoid photographing people (standing next to doors, sitting behind a glass door, reflecting in the glass)
+- Avoid PII (personally identifiable information).
+- Avoid military and police locations.
+- Consider the context.
+- Remember that the photo has to be easily visible in a thumbnail form.
+- Consider lighting, shadow when taking a picture.
+- Be careful for your own safety.
+Vehicules are present.

 The final project of 2025 can be found [here](https://mapping-aficionados.github.io/GroupPresentation/Project_Week2.html)